 As the release date for Bridgerton’s second season draws closer and closer, those who find the wait unbearable might decide to check out the books on which the show is based.
-But if you’ve already read those and need a new way to make the wait feel just a little shorter, consider trying out another book by Bridgerton author Julia Quinn.
+But if you’ve already read them fast and need a new way to make the wait feel just a little shorter, consider trying out another book by Bridgerton author Julia Quinn.

 With a back catalog as vast as hers, it might be difficult to pinpoint where exactly to start, so we present this handy guide recommending eight Julia Quinn books to try based on your favorite Bridgerton story!